heyjianjing/linear_algebra/README.md

 * Example: tomography with least squares
 * Coordinates of image pixels
 * Length of intersection between ray and pixel
-* Least squares solution for tomography
+* Regularized least squares as number of measurements is smaller than number of pixels
-* Tomography via Radon transform as reference
+* $l_2$ regularization vs Laplacian regularization